 As a physician in training, your medical school degree seems like the gold standard.
 But as a resident, you quickly learn it’s the first of many benchmarks one must reach on a career in medicine.

-Obtaining a medical license and earning board certification are key achievements for young physicians.
-Board certification is not a legal requirement, but many employers will expect that if a physician is not board-certified, he or she will be soon.
+Obtaining a medical license and earning medical board certification are key achievements for young physicians.
+Board certification for doctors is not a legal requirement, but many employers will expect that if a physician is not board-certified, he or she will be soon.
 What do those processes entail and why are they necessary?
+What is a board certified doctor?
 Let’s take a look.

 Physicians are licensed on state-by-state basis.
 Depending on which state you’re in, requirements will vary.
 The AMA offers introductory information on the medical licensure process.